ASPIRE – Learning for Life @ RPS

 What are the learning habits we will need to develop in our young people, primarily in their lessons, if they are to achieve those attributes?

-We believe the “learning habits” will achieve this for your children.
-To be successful, to acquire and retain knowledge, to be skillful in what we do, all of us, adult or teenager, need to be in the habit of:
+We believe the “learning habits” (found here) will achieve this for your children.
+To be successful, to acquire and retain knowledge, to be skilful in what we do, all of us, adult or teenager, need to be in the habit of:

 *Please click on the ‘App-buttons’ to see the mini Powerpoint Presentations about each of the learning habits under these four areas and questions which naturally flow from them, for us all as learners.